Target level of study

 Physics and Materials Engineering for Microelectronics and Nanotechnologies (PHYMATECH)

-Cosmos, Fields and Particles (CCP)
+Cosmos, Fields, and Particles (CCP)

-The CCP pathway lies at the intersection ofastrophysics, cosmology and particle physics, commonly known as astroparticles.
-Cosmic ray sources and their detection techniques, the accelerated expansion of the Universe, the cosmological background, future large-field cosmological surveys, gravitational waves, dark matter and dark energy, the study of the Standard Model of particle physics and its extensions in colliders are all facets of this fast-growing international research program, which opens up new windows on our universe.
-Recent discoveries in particle physics, astroparticles and cosmology are generating a strong flow of theses in laboratories in France and abroad.
-Students in this program are destined for careers as university lecturers and researchers in major national (CNRS, CEA, CNAP) or international (CERN) organizations.
-The skills acquired during this course are also particularly appreciated by the business world, especially in the fields of research and development or computer science(big data, artificial intelligence, etc.).
+The CCP program lies at the intersection ofastrophysics, cosmology, and particle physics, commonly referred to as astroparticle physics.
+Cosmic ray sources and their detection techniques, the accelerated expansion of the Universe, the cosmic microwave background, future large-field cosmological surveys, gravitational waves, dark matter and dark energy, and the study of the standard model of particle physics and its extensions in colliders are all facets of this rapidly expanding international research program, which is opening new windows onto our universe.
+Recent discoveries in particle physics, astroparticle physics, and cosmology are generating a significant number of theses in laboratories in France and abroad.
+Students in this program are destined for careers as university professors and researchers in major national (CNRS, CEA, CNAP) or international (CERN) organizations.
+The skills acquired during this program are also particularly valued by the business world, particularly in the fields of research and development and IT (big data, artificial intelligence, etc.).

 Physics and Engineering of Living Matter (PhIMV)

-Become a Living Matter Physics researcher!
+Become a researcher in Living Matter Physics!

-- A specialization inComputational Physics.
+- Aspecialization inComputational Physics.

-Nanosciences and Quantum Technologies (NanoQuant)
+Nanoscience and Quantum Technologies (NanoQuant)

 General Physics (PhysGen)